How to Install VST Plugins

 VST2, VST3, AU and other formats

 Plugins come in a few formats.
 VST3 is the current standard, VST2 is the older version still widely used, AU (Audio Units) is Mac-only, and AAX is for Pro Tools.
 Install the format your DAW supports — most installers let you tick which to install.
-If you are unsure of the difference between VST and AU, see our explainer on mixing and mastering topics.
+If you are unsure of the difference between VST and AU, our full comparison breaks down which one your DAW needs.

 How to install a VST on Windows